-- Prerequisite Course Requirements
+Prerequisite Course Requirements:

 Due to the PharmCAS limit of four LORs accepted from each applicant, the applicant may need to send additional LORs directly to WVU in order to meet WVU LOR requirements.
-Those applicants are required to send them to the address below by March 1, 2018, deadline.
+Those applicants are required to send them to Jennifer Clutter at the address below by June 3, 2024, deadline.

 WVU School of Pharmacy